PX4/PX4-Autopilot/nuttx/README.txt

     The appconfig file describes the applications that need to be built in the appliction directory (APPSDIR).
 Not all configurations have an appconfig file.
-This file is deprecated and will not be used with new defconfig files produced with the mconf configuration tool.
+This file is deprecated and will not be used with new defconfig files produced with the kconfig-mconf configuration tool.

 General information about configuring NuttX can be found in: